2vincentLin/Udacity_DRLND_Navigation/Report.md

 ## model architecture

-This project uses two different neural networks, 1st is normal deep q-learning network, its architecture is
+This project uses two different neural networks, 1st is a normal deep q-learning network, its architecture is

 | |input units|output units|
 |---|---|---|